zinebtalghmet/BeautyShop/README.md

 # Beauty E-commerce Single Page Application

-A modern, responsive beauty e-commerce single-page application built with **React** and **CSS Modules**.
+A new modern, responsive beauty e-commerce single-page application built with **React** and **CSS Modules**.
 This project replicates a professional beauty product showcase with clean design, smooth animations, and full mobile responsiveness.

 ---